open/close all folders

 Voiced by:A former teacher of Kian's and Anna's, Mother Utana is an elderly woman traveling with the First and General Hami.

-- Silk Hiding Steel: She uses no violence, never raises her voice.
+- Silk Hiding Steel: She doesn't raise her voice, or get angry.
 But she can cow Sister Sahya when the latter is being disrespectful, and both Sahya and Vamon are hesitant to cross her.
+Until she knifes Kian in the back, she never shows any violence.

 Voiced by:An engineer involved in the operation of the machinery running all throughout Marcuria.